azharlabs/papert-code/docs/cli/commands.md

   - **Note:** Only available if the CLI is invoked with the `--checkpointing` option or configured via [settings](./configuration.md).
 See [Checkpointing documentation](../checkpointing.md) for more details.

 - **`/settings`**
-  - **Description:** Open the settings editor to view and modify Qwen Code settings.
+  - **Description:** Open the settings editor to view and modify Papert Code settings.
-  - **Details:** This command provides a user-friendly interface for changing settings that control the behavior and appearance of Qwen Code.
+  - **Details:** This command provides a user-friendly interface for changing settings that control the behavior and appearance of Papert Code.
 It is equivalent to manually editing the `.papert/settings.json` file, but with validation and guidance to prevent errors.
   - **Usage:** Simply run `/settings` and the editor will open.
 You can then browse or search for specific settings, view their current values, and modify them as desired.
 Changes to some settings are applied immediately, while others require a restart.

 - **`/stats`**
-  - **Description:** Display detailed statistics for the current Qwen Code session, including token usage, cached token savings (when available), and session duration.
+  - **Description:** Display detailed statistics for the current Papert Code session, including token usage, cached token savings (when available), and session duration.
 Note: Cached token information is only displayed when cached tokens are being used, which occurs with API key authentication but not with OAuth authentication at this time.

 - [**`/theme`**](./themes.md)
-  - **Description:** Open a dialog that lets you change the visual theme of Qwen Code.
+  - **Description:** Open a dialog that lets you change the visual theme of Papert Code.

 - **`/auth`**
   - **Description:** Open a dialog that lets you change the authentication method.